alice-viola/angy-benchmarks/README.md

 ### Cursor — 41 minutes

 Cursor used its Agent mode with the Opus 4.6 model.
-It worked through a 13-item to-do list in a single session, generating 17 files across the monorepo in one continuous pass.
+It worked through a 13-item to-do list in a single session, generating 122 source files across the monorepo in one continuous pass.

 ![Cursor build session](assets/cursor-build.png)